 - Will be diagnostic and precise

-- Will be at each summative point and where Heads of Department instigate additional summative assessments.
+- Will be at each summative point and where Heads of Department instigate additional summative assessments (e.g. in Year 11).

 - Will identify student attainment

-- Will use numerical marks (0-99) and/or exam board criteria
+- Will use percentages in KS3 and GCSE grades at KS4 (with +/- indicators where appropriate)

 - Will inform planning